UnitTestBot/jacodb/README.md

     println(jcClass.annotations.size)

-    // here database will call ASM to read method bytecode and return the result return jcClass.methods[0].readBody()
+    // here database will call ASM to read method bytecode and return the result return jcClass.methods[0].body()
 }
 ```

-If underling jar file is removed or changed in file system then null will be returned by `readBody` method.
+If underling jar file is removed or changed in file system then null will be returned by `body` method.
 If classpath is inconsistent you may receive `NoClassInClasspathException` in runtime.
 Database can watch for file system
 changes in a background or refresh jars explicitly: